breatheco-de/content/src/content/lesson/learn-to-code-js.md

 # **Switch**
 ***

 Similar to if…else… but a little bit more organized.
-Here you will specify all of the possible case scenarios – including the "default scenario" that will occur if none of the other scenarios happen.
+Here you will specify all of the possible case scenarios – including the `default scenario` that will occur if none of the other scenarios happen.

 <iframe src="https://repl.it/F2EK/5?lite=true" frameborder="0" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals" width="100%" height="400px" scrolling="no" allowtransparency="true" allowfullscreen="true"></iframe>